parsaeisa/Notes/Software engineering/Database/readme.md

 - if A is performed so should B .
 - if B is not performed , A should be rolled back.

+* Apparently putting multiple inserts in `BEGIN` and `END` to make them as transacitons can speed up queries.

 ### Transaction in go

 In golang we use `sqlx` package to interact with database.